 I am so very like the disciples in Matthew 14.
 Many of us have heard the story eight thousand times.
 Jesus feeds the five thousand.
 He performs a miracle.
 But before He does, He says something to the disciples…He says: you give them something to eat (Matthew 14:16; ESV).

 On Sunday, Brian said, “We can’t be fearful of the way we go to get to the broken people.”

 I am afraid.
 I’m afraid of not being ready, of being unprepared; I’m afraid I’ll fail and fall, that I’ll be rejected, that I’m inadequate…I’m afraid of these things and probably more.
 I only see what I lack.
-I forget and am blind to what I actually hold…and that’s Jesus.
+I forget and am blind to what I actually have…and that’s Jesus.
 Just like the disciples.
 They have Jesus, and they have five loaves and two fish…in their minds they have only five loaves and two fish.
-I have the Holy Spirit, and a teensy bit of experience, minimal knowledge, a very quiet voice, and I just don’t know what I’m doing… All I see is my lack; I can’t see that I hold everything I ever need.
+I have the Holy Spirit, and a teensy bit of experience, minimal knowledge, a very quiet voice, and I just don’t know what I’m doing… All I see is my lack; I can’t see that I have everything I ever need, in Jesus.

 I’m afraid I’m not ready; Jesus is ready.
 I’m afraid I don’t know enough; Jesus knows all.
-I’m afraid I’ll fail; if I fail or fall, it’s in pursuit of Jesus, and He will catch me.
-I’m afraid to be rejected; Jesus was rejected, and He won’t reject me.
+I’m afraid I’ll fail; if I fail or fall, it’s in pursuit of Jesus, and He will catch me, or pick me back up when I hit the ground.
+I’m afraid to be rejected; Jesus was rejected, and He doesn’t reject the faithful.
 I’m afraid I’m inadequate; Jesus is adequate, I don’t need to be.
 He will fill in every gap that needs filling.